Where does Locky come from?

 Avast Free Antivirus is your strongest ally in the fight against Locky ransomware.
 It’ll detect any security weaknesses and out-of-date software so you can get yourself patched up ASAP, while utilizing smart analytics to stay ahead of even the newest threats.

-Choose the comprehensive cybersecurity solution trusted by over 435 million people around the world with Avast Free Antivirus.
+Choose the comprehensive cybersecurity solution trusted by millions of people around the world with Avast Free Antivirus.